nielsberglund/nielsblogsource/content/_drafts/building-an-event-management-system-with-claude-code-part-9---autonomous-implementation-letting-claude-code-loose.md

 ```
 {{< gen-cap "Code Snippet 11" "Claude Code's Detailed Code Review Findings" >}}

-Claude Code, in *Code Snippet 11*, identified several issues; major, medium and minor.
-Among the critical some ones that would definitely impact performance.
-Once again, I am impressed over the code reviews Claude Code is doing.
-If you are interested in looking at at the detailed review I asked Claude Code to document it, and I published it as a `gist` at: [Code Review: Import MCP Server][1].
+Claude Code, in *Code Snippet 11*, identified several issues: major, medium and minor.
+Some of the critical issues would definitely impact performance.
+Once again, I am impressed with the code reviews Claude Code is doing.
+If you are interested in the detailed review, I asked Claude Code to document it.
+I published it as a `gist` at: [Code Review: Import MCP Server][1].

 ### Optimising the Code